UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Gexa Energy typically charges a flat early termination fee, while 4Change Energy calculates fees based on the remaining months of your contract.

-If your contract expires and you don’t renew or switch, you will be rolled onto a “Variable Rate” plan.
-These rates can spike drastically—sometimes doubling your bill.
-Mark your calendar for your contract end date to ensure you always secure the Best Texas electricity provider Gexa vs 4Change rate available.
+🚩 Heads Up: If your contract expires and you do not renew or switch, both companies will roll you onto a “Variable Rate” plan.
+These rates fluctuate with the market and can drastically spike, sometimes doubling your bill overnight.
+Set a calendar reminder 30 days before your contract end date to shop around.

 A visual comparison of customer reviews and key pros/cons for Gexa and 4Change Energy.